-PFC George Zimmerman was born in Yugoslavia in 1915 to Philip & Magdalene Zimmerman.
+PFC George Zimmerman was born in Yugoslavia in 1915 to Philip Zimmerman and Magdalene Elder-Zimmerman.
 He was the youngest of the couple’s three children.
 At some point, his family immigrated to the United States, where they settled in Madison, Ohio, and attended Newman and Simpson Schools.
+His father died in an accident on January 8, 1936, and his mother passed away on May 5, 1939.
 In 1940, George was living at 298 Central Avenue in Mansfield and working at a pump company.
 It is known that he had been nicknamed “Shorty.”

 On January 27, 1941, George was inducted into the United States Army at Fort Hayes in Columbus, Ohio.
 From there, he was sent to Ft.
 Knox, Kentucky for basic training.
 Upon arriving at Ft.
 Knox, he was assigned to C Company, 192nd Tank Battalion.

 The Army rushed his basic training which he completed in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.